Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 6. Take a dip on a Seawater Pool

-It would be rude not to take a dip in the outdoor heated pool of Bergen!
+It would be rude not to take a dip in the outdoor heated pool!

-The perfect combination to enjooy the Nordnes Seawater pool is:
+The perfect combination to enjoy the Nordnes Seawater pool is:

 - swim in the outside seawater pool,